Intervention/docs/image/v4/getting-started/configuration-drivers.md

 #### Driver for libvips

-libvips is a fast, low-memory image processing library that outperforms all other PHP image extensions libraries.
-Support for this processing library is available via Intervention Image's [official driver to use Intervention Image with libvips](https://github.com/Intervention/image-driver-vips) which can be installed additionally.
+libvips is a fast, low-memory image processing library that outperforms all other PHP image processing libraries.
+Support for this library is available via Intervention Image's [official driver to use Intervention Image with libvips](https://github.com/Intervention/image-driver-vips) which can be installed additionally.